husarion/rosbot-sensors/README.md

 ```
 ### Configure workspace:
 In `.env` file you can change the lidar baudrate and enable the mecanum controller.
-In `net.env` file you can change network configuration.

 ### Sync with robot:
 Sync workspace with ROSbot: